 During Rev. Wilson’s ministry, further improvements took place within the church structure.
 What was formerly an unused attic space, was transformed into additional classrooms for the Sunday School in 1954.

 Rev. Forrest C. Higgins became Pastor in 1959 serving until 1967.
 He was followed by Rev. Robert K. Shimoda who served until 1971.
 During this period of time, Hopkinton, like so many communities, had gone through some rapidly changing scenes.
 The new highways, more than any other single factor, had made the town a natural focal point for future growth.

 In the fall of 1971, Rev. Marvin L. Derby became Interim Pastor of the church, serving until the fall of 1972 when the congregation voted to call Rev. Richard A. Germaine.
 The congregation had diminished in size and there was some question as to whether the church would survive.
-However, under his preaching and teaching the congregation has grown and continues to grow in size.
+However, under his preaching and teaching the congregation grew in size.
 From 1979 to 1982 Rev. David McKinney was Associate Pastor.
 In late 1985 Rev. Tim Lawton came on staff as Associate Pastor of Youth and stayed for two years.

 In the fall of 1983 Robert Cloutier was called out of the congregation to become Associate Pastor of Pastoral Care.
 After completing a seminary education in 1992, he was ordained through the church in 1993.